Gauvino/jellyfin.org/docs/general/clients/kodi.md

    - Choose "Kodi Jellyfin Add-ons", followed by "Video Add-ons"
    - Select the JellyCon add-on and choose install
 2. Within a few seconds you should be prompted for your server details.
-   - If a Jellyfin server is detected on your local network, it will be displayed in a dialog.
-Otherwise, you will be prompted for a URL
+   - If a Jellyfin server is detected on your local network, it will be displayed in a dialog
    - Select a user from the list, or Manual Login to type in a username/password

 ### Configuring Home

 Many Kodi skins allow for customizing of the home menu with custom nodes and widgets.
-However, all of these uses slightly different layouts and terminology.
+However, all of these use slightly different layouts and terminology.
 Rather than a step-by-step guide, this section serves as a bare-bones introduction to customizing a skin.

 #### Examples